tabbydoc/tabbyld2/README.md

 #### Web mode

-In order to use the TabbyLD2 in *web mode*, you may run the following command
+In order to use the TabbyLD2 in *web mode*, you may run the following command:

 ```
 python app.py